monsoonmaelstrom/book2/book2.md

 “Figure out what your mother did to me, and then do it to yourself,” he says, matter of factly.

 Damn.
 It *is* a better solution.
-I finally relent and wrap my arms around him too.
+I finally relent and wrap my arms around him, too.

 “Fine.
 Your plan is better,” I admit.
-“But until then I want to teach Giorgi.”
+“But until then, I want to teach Giorgi.”

 “Fine,” he murmurs.